-Computing the centerlines is the first task to run after the definition of the local map and topography.
+Computing the flowlines is the first task to run after the definition of the local map and topography.

 Our algorithm is an implementation of the procedure described by Kienholz et al., (2014).
-Appart from some minor changes (mostly the choice of certain parameters), we stayed close to the original algorithm.
+Appart from some minor changes (mostly the choice of some parameters), we stay close to the original algorithm.

-The basic idea is to find the terminus of the glacier (its lowest point) and a series of flowline “heads” (local elevation maxima).
-The centerlines are then computed with a least cost routing algorithm minimizing both (i) the total elevation gain and (ii) the distance from the glacier outline:
+The basic idea is to find the terminus of the glacier (its lowest point) and a series of centerline “heads” (local elevation maxima).
+The centerlines are then computed with a least cost routing algorithm minimizing both (i) the total elevation gain and (ii) the distance to the glacier terminus:

 In : graphics.plot_centerlines(gdir)

 At this stage, the centerlines are still not fully suitable for modelling.
-Therefore, a rather simple procedure converts them to “flowlines”, which now have a regular coordinate spacing (which they will keep for the rest of the workflow).
-The tail of the tributaries are cut according to a distance threshold rule:
+Therefore, a rather simple procedure converts them to “flowlines”, which now have a regular grid spacing (which they will keep for the rest of the workflow).
+The tail of the tributaries are cut of before reaching the flowline they are tributing to: